FERUS Festival: Lucy Dhegrae "A Barely Arching Bridge"

 7pm doors • 8pm show

-Part II: A Barely Arching Bridge is the second installment in The Processing Series.
-This concert confronts sexual violence squarely and unapologetically, and explores how one can transform one’s abuse into a tool of healing.
-Eve Beglarian’s She Gets to Decide, which combines personal history, the painting Thérèse Dreaming by Balthus, and the words of Judge Rosemarie Aquilina during the trial of Larry Nassar — “Leave your pain here, and go out and do your magnificent things” — is the centerpiece of a program which also features works by Amadeus Regucera, Philippe Leroux, Georges Aperghis, Chaya Czernowin, Peter Kramer, Guillaume de Machaut, and Francis Poulenc.
+A Barely Arching Bridge, a concert by adventurous vocalist and “raconteur” Lucy Dhegrae (New Yorker), confronts sexual violence squarely and unapologetically, and asks how one can transform one’s abuse into a tool of healing.
+This second installment in Dhegrae’s Processing Series, an exploration of the varied paths towards recovery from sexual trauma which “attempts to shed light on the complex relationship between mind and body” (New York Times), includes the world premiere of Eve Beglarian’s She Gets to Decide, which draws on the composer’s personal history, the painting Thérèse Dreaming by Balthus, and the words of Judge Rosemarie Aquilina during the trial of Larry Nassar — “Leave your pain here, and go out and do your magnificent things.”
+The program also features works by Amadeus Regucera, Philippe Leroux, Georges Aperghis, Peter Kramer, and Guillaume de Machaut, and a collaborative piece by Erin Rogers and Gelsey Bell (thingNY).

 “A barely arching bridge connects the terrible to the tender.” —Rilke